Bulk Coltsfoot Leaf Cut & Sifted, Wild Crafted

 Coltsfoot Leaf Cut & Sifted, Wild Crafted

 Coltsfoot received its name because the leaves of the plant resemble a colt's foot.
 The herb is also known as Horse Foot, Foalswort, Horsehoof, Bull's Foot, Ass's Foot and by several other names.
-Because the leaves and flowers contain mucilage, they are used to make infusions, washes and poultices to sooth minor skin irritations.
+Because the leaves and flowers contain mucilage, they are used to make infusions, washes and poultices for the skin.

 SQF Certified Logo